nihilisticneuralnet/LLMoves/README.md

 ## Next steps

 I highly doubt I'll do any of these things, but here are some things I may want to do.

-(Or you can do!)
+- Work on lichess-bot

 - Search: what happens if instead of predicting the top-1 move you predict different moves and take the "best"?
 How do you choose "best"?